Arts • 06 Jan, 2017

 We love sharing good news.
 When AnyArena caught up with French photographer Réhahn at a charity event in November last year, he was getting excited about 2017.
 “I think it will be a very special year,” he told us, “a lot of things will happen.”

 Looking back on his success since the release of his first photo book about Vietnam in 2014, ‘Mosaic of Contrasts’, Réhahn told AnyArena that another turning point had came on March 8 last year, when his photograph ‘Hidden Smile’ was hung permanently in the Woman’s Museum in Hanoi on International Woman’s Day.
-(That it was done in the presence of its' subject, Madame Xong, is also quite remarkable).

-The resulting press has once again catalyzed his career he explained, with the Ministry of Culture keen to capitalise on Réhahn's status as an unofficial ambassador for tourism.
-Already making good on the promise of an outdoor exhibition in his adopted hometown of Hoi An last year, a similar public display of 100 of his photo’s is set to happen around Hoan Kiem Lake in Hanoi in 2017, a first for any artist.
+The resulting press once again catalyzed his career he explained, with the Ministry of Culture keen to capitalise on Réhahn's status as an unofficial ambassador for tourism.
+Already making good on the promise of an outdoor exhibition in his adopted hometown of Hoi An last year, a similar public display of 100 of his photo’s is set to happen around Hoan Kiem Lake in Hanoi in early 2017, a first for any artist.